aryanguptx/G2-Hackathon/README.md

 ## Overview

 The project utilizes the G2 API to fetch reviews for a particular product.
 It then employs a keyword extraction model from Hugging Face (`ml6team/keyphrase-extraction-distilbert-inspec`) to extract keywords from each review.
-The extracted keywords are then used as a corpus to calculate TF-IDF scores, which help determine the importance of various keywords and identify the most sought-after feature sets.
+These extracted keywords are then lemmatized, a process that reduces each word to its base or root form, to ensure consistency and accuracy.
+These lemmatized keywords are used as a corpus to calculate TF-IDF scores, which help determine the importance of various keywords and identify the most sought-after feature sets.

 ## Repository Structure